Probation & Dismissal

 Appeal process for students

-A student placed on probation or dismissed from the College by the faculty for reasons other than the student’s failure to maintain the minimum required GPA may appeal the faculty’s decision to the Associate Dean.
-The student’s appeal must be submitted in writing to the Associate Dean within 10 days from the date on which the student was placed on probation or dismissed.
+A student placed on a remediation plan or dismissed from the College for reasons other than GPA may appeal the decision.
+The student’s appeal must be submitted in writing to the Associate Dean within 10 class days from the date on which the student was placed on a remediation plan or dismissed.